cambridge-cares/TheWorldAvatar/Agents/NTUPVLibAgent/README.md

 - `db.update.url` the [JDBC URL](https://www.postgresql.org/docs/7.4/jdbc-use.html) for the Postgres database to update to
 - `db.update.user` the username to access the Postgres database to update to
 - `db.update.password` the password to access the Postgres database to update to
-- `air.temperature.iri` the timeseries data IRI for air temperature, see [Prerequisites](#prerequisites) for more details
+- `air.temperature.iri` the timeseries data IRI for air temperature
-- `wind.speed.iri` the timeseries data IRI for wind speed, see [Prerequisites](#prerequisites) for more details
+- `wind.speed.iri` the timeseries data IRI for wind speed
-- `irradiance.iri` the timeseries data IRI for irradiance, see [Prerequisites](#prerequisites) for more details
+- `irradiance.iri` the timeseries data IRI for irradiance
-- `iri` the IRI of the sensor or weather station entity that has rdf:type s3n:SmartSensor or rdf:type ontoems:ReportingStation, see [Prerequisites](#prerequisites) for more details
+- `iri` the IRI of the sensor or weather station entity that has rdf:type s3n:SmartSensor or rdf:type ontoems:ReportingStation

 More information can be found in the property file `ts_client.properties` in the `resources` folder.

 ## 1. PV Model Data Preparation
-####  [Option 1] Read photovoltaic model specs from property files (model-parameters-properties)
+####  [Option 1] Read photovoltaic model specs from property files

 This is the default option for the NTU test case.

 ##### Model properties
-The model_parameters properties contains the parameters required to create a solar PV Model for calculations.
+The model parameters properties contains the parameters required to create a solar PV Model for calculations.
 The file `model_parameters.properties` can be found in the `resources` folder.
 It should contain the following keys:
 - `temp_model` the temperature model (sapm or pvsyst)
 - `temp_model_config` the temperature model configuration (for sapm: open_rack_glass_glass or close_mount_glass_glass or open_rack_glass_polymer or insulated_back_glass_polymer, for pvsyst: freestanding or insulated)
 - `latitude` the latitude of the Solar PV Model location, can be left empty in which it will be queried from the knowledge graph